 This statue depicts the figure of a praying man seated on a wicker seat with hands clasped against his chest in devotion to his deity.
 The inscription in proto-cuneiform on the rear, which identifies the work, reads: “Statue of Ebih-Il, the superintendent, dedicated to Ishtar Virile.”
 Ebih-Il was a superintendent of the ancient city-state of Mari in modern-day eastern Syria.
 The statue was discovered at the Temple of Ishtar in Mari during excavations.
-It is made of gypsum, with inlays of schist, shells and lapis lazuli.
+It is made of gypsum, with inlays of schist, shells, and lapis lazuli.

-One fundamental intention of Mesopotamian Art was to honour the gods and goddesses.
+One fundamental intention of Mesopotamian Art was to honor the gods and goddesses.
 The central place of worship was the ziggurat, a stepped pyramid with stairs leading to an altar where worshipers would elevate themselves closer to the heavens.
-The Mesopotamians believed that their rulers had a direct link to their gods, and many artworks depict rulers in a glorified manner and in supplication to the gods.
+The Mesopotamians believed that their rulers had a direct link to their gods, and many artworks depict rulers in a glorified manner and supplication to the gods.

 Mari, Syria – the ruins of a Ziggurat near the Palace Ruins